archan937/clickhouse/README.md

 To see what more the `Clickhouse` gem has to offer, please take a look at the unit tests ( [test/unit/connection/test_query.rb](https://github.com/archan937/clickhouse/blob/master/test/unit/connection/test_query.rb) for instance).

-## Using the Sinatra-based browser GUI and Pry-based CLI
+## Using the Sinatra-based browser GUI and Thor-based CLI

-As of `Clickhouse v0.1.7`, the gem is provided with both a Sinatra-based GUI and a Pry-based CLI.
+As of `Clickhouse v0.1.8`, the gem is provided with both a Sinatra-based GUI and a Thor-based CLI.
 Starting either of them is very easy:

 * `clickhouse s localhost:8123` - (the `s` stands for server as we know from `rails s`)
 * `clickhouse c localhost:8123` - (the `c` stands for console as we know from `rails c`)